 Noel.
 We talked a lot about titles and abstracts.

-Here are three example abstracts found by Stef, ranked from best to worst.
+Here are some examples or titles and abstracts that we discussed in class.
 See if you can find the strong and weak points of each.

 your liking and describe (about 200 words), as if writing an